 Pizza Pizza Royalty Corp. (the "Company") owns, through Pizza Pizza Royalty Limited Partnership (the "Partnership") the trademarks, trade names and other intellectual property and associated rights (collectively, the "Rights") used in connection with Pizza Pizza and Pizza 73 restaurants in Canada that are operated by Pizza Pizza Limited ("PPL"), its franchisees and operators.
 The Rights have been licensed to PPL pursuant to two separate licence and royalty agreements (the "Licence and Royalty Agreements") in consideration of which the Partnership is entitled to receive a royalty payment based on the system sales of a defined pool of restaurants.
-Accordingly, the financial performance of the Company and its subsidiaries is dependent on the effective operation and management of the restaurant system, and on PPL's performance of its obligations under the Licence and Royalty Agreements").
+Accordingly, the financial performance of the Company and its subsidiaries is dependent on the effective operation and management of the restaurant system. and on PPL's performance of its obligations under the Licence and Royalty Agreements and the other related agreements between PPL and the Company and its subsidiaries (the "PPL Agreements").
 These obligations include the timely provision of financial and other information to the Company and its subsidiaries to enable the Company to develop its budget, capital plans and dividend policy, to monitor PPL's compliance with the PPL Agreements and to satisfy the Company's continuous disclosure and other obligations as a reporting issuer under applicable securities laws.
 Although the Company does not hold a direct or indirect equity interest in PPL and is not otherwise entitled to control or direct the Pizza Pizza business, this Charter recognizes that the contractual and other relationships between the Company and its subsidiaries, on the one hand, and PPL, on the other hand, require a coordinated approach to accounting and financial reporting issues to support the Company's compliance with its obligations as a reporting issuer.
 This Charter also recognizes that certain functions of the Company may be performed by the directors or management of Pizza Pizza GP Inc. ("Pizza Pizza GP") or PPL.